I love Costco.

 Most of the products at Costco will end in 99 cents but even then the markup is at most 14% at “full price.”
 I use this coding scheme to know when to buy seasonal items.
 Costco often sells seasonal items ahead of the season (so swim trunks in late winter), so I want to wait until they’re about to discontinue them before I buy summer apparel.

-Treasure Hunting – YMMV
+14. Go Treasure Hunting at Costco – YMMV

-One of the big parts about the Costco experience is the idea of the “treasure hunt.”
-Costco's product lines are based on the idea of triggers and treasures.
-Triggers are staples – products you'll buy all the time and these don't often change.
+One of the big parts of the Costco experience is the idea of the “treasure hunt.”
+Costco’s product lines are based on the idea of triggers and treasures.
+Triggers are staples – products you’ll buy all the time and these don’t often change.
 Toilet paper, tissues, coffee, … you get the idea.

 Then you have the treasures.
 The stuff that rotates and whose discovery gets you excited.
 Almost crazed.